-Wild animals that you may encounter in the Okanagan Valley includes bears, deer, caribou, moose, wild cougar or puma cat, big horn sheep, wild (or feral) horses, birds and rattlesnakes, to name a few.
+The diversity of wildlife living in the Okanagan BC is incredible.
+And viewing wild animals in their natural habitat is a beautiful thing.
+Wild animals that you may encounter in the Okanagan Valley includes bears, deer, moose, wild cougar or puma cat, big horn sheep, wild (or feral) horses and rattlesnakes, to name a few.

 Naturally with desert, mountains, forest, wilderness and exploring comes risk to animals, humans and domestic pets.
 And though sightings nor encounters with cougars are all that common, bears are known to be seen in residential and wilderness areas.

 And in particular, the western diamond back rattle snake is common - Yes, every summer there are at least a few rattle snake bites reported.

 If you're interested in unusual reptiles and amphibians, spiders and strange insects, painted turtles, owls, endangered species and the phenomenon of the sockeye salmon and it's life cycle there's plenty of places to visit and learn about it all.